ajmalsr/IITM-project/README.md

 # IITM-project
-Projects under the guidance of Prof. Lelitha Devi
+Projects done under the guidance of Prof. Lelitha Devi